Tyler Stephenson Preview, Player Props: Reds vs. Diamondbacks

 Tyler Stephenson At The Plate

+- In 31.0% of his games this year, Stephenson has had at least one RBI.
+He's picked up more than one in 8.0%.

-- He has scored in 41 of 112 games this season, and more than once 8 times.
+- He has scored in 41 of 113 games this year, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.